Ways of Dealing with the Loss of a Loved One

 There are so many different views on death and dealing with the loss of a loved one.
 Let me share a few of them with you.

-- Those who believe in rebirths, think of death as the opportunity to continue life in some other form or live in some other world.
+- Those who believe in rebirths, think of death as the opportunity to continue living in some other form or live in some other world.

 - Spiritual thinkers strongly hold the view that you’re a spiritual being having a human experience, and death is just like going back home.

-- Ones who’ve faith in God reason that death is the opportunity to be with Him.
+- Those who’ve faith in God reason that death is the opportunity to be with Him.

 - People who believe in karma consider death as the crucial time to receive rewards or punishments as per how you live your life.